Official website of

 In 2004 and 2005, touring to various street and music festivals, the museum took on a national cult following.
 Performers who happened upon, and fell in love with, the museum began working with Ronnie and Bonnie to create characters for a walkabout menagerie.
 From these beginnings, the Insect Circus show was developed.

-Photograph credits: Ben Munro, Martha Copeland, Mark Copeland and David Lopes.
+Photograph credits: April Angell, Ben Munro, Martha Copeland, Mark Copeland and David Lopes.

-The Insect Circus is proud to have support from the above individuals and organizations.
+The Insect Circus is proud to have had support from the above individuals and organizations.